Debt Consolidation

 There are a range of equity release products some of which involve paying off the interest with others that do not involve any monthly payment but where the interest is rolled up and paid off when the property is sold.

-We strongly advise you get proper debt advice before agreeing to take out an equity release loan.
-These loans can carry expensive repayment penalties and generally the loans that do not require monthly payment will end up seriously increasing the amount you owe on your property.
+We strongly advise you get full debt advice before agreeing to take out an equity release loan.
+These loans can sometimes carry expensive repayment penalties and generally, the loans (that do not require monthly payments) will lead to the amount you need to repay on your property increasing.

 Unsecured Loans